 In 1970, a farmer from Susa ploughing a field west of the river Shaour discovered the bases of several ancient Achaemenid columns.
-From the inscription, which became known as A2Sd, it is clear that the columns belonged to a palace built by king Artaxerxes II Mnemon (r.404-358).
-There was a paradise, garden, next to it.
+From an inscription, which became known as A2Sd, it is clear that the columns belonged to a palace built by king Artaxerxes II Mnemon (r.404-358).
+There was a paradise (i.e., a garden) next to it.

 By the grace of Ahuramazda, I built this palace, which I have built in my lifetime as a pleasant retreat [paradise].
 May Ahuramazda, Anahita, and Mithra protect me and my building against evil.

 The roof of the hall rested on sixty-four wooden columns, which were painted blue.
 The walls were covered with red and blue plaster.
 The site appears to have remained in use until the Early Islamic period.